carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   2. A web application allows users to upload photos.
 The application offers two tiers of service: free and paid.
 Photos uploaded by paid users should be processed before those submitted using the free tier.
 The photos are uploaded to an Amazon S3 bucket which uses an event notification to send the job information to Amazon SQS.
 How to meet the requirements ? ==> AWS recommend using separate queues when you need to provide prioritization of work.
 The logic can then be implemented at the application layer to prioritize the queue for the paid photos over the queue for the free photos.
   3. A company is working with a partner that has an application that must be able to send messages to one of the company’s Amazon SQS queues.
 The partner company has its own AWS account.
 How can least privilege access to the partner be provided? ==> Amazon SQS supports resource-based policies.
 The best way to grant the permissions using the **principle of least privilege** is to use a resource-based policy attached to the SQS queue that grants the partner company’s AWS account the `sqs:SendMessage` privilege.
   4. Integration: It can be configured to scale EC2 instances using Auto Scaling based on the number of jobs waiting in the SQS queue.
 It can be used the backlog per instance metric with the target value being the acceptable backlog per instance to maintain.
+  5. An application makes calls to a REST API running on Amazon EC2 instances behind an Application Load Balancer (ALB).
+Most API calls complete quickly.
+However, a single endpoint is making API calls that require much longer to complete and this is introducing overall latency into the system. ==> SQS can be used to offload and decouple the long-running API requests.
+They can then be processed asynchronously by separate EC2 instances.

 #### Types of Queues